pyGCodeDecode API Reference¶

 Arguments:

-str, optional - Wanted input unit system.
+- input_unit_systemstr, optional - Wanted input unit system.
 Uses the one specified for the setup if None is specified.

 Example: